-Are you a first-time romance author feeling overwhelmed with everything there is to do to publish your book?
+Are you a first-time romance author feeling overwhelmed with everything required to publish your book?

 My romance-writing friends and I have got you covered.
 Take a deep breath, grab your favorite beverage, and heed the advice of these romance authors willing to share the mistakes they made when starting out.